BEGINNER MOTORCYCLE - THE ULTIMATE GUIDE TO FIND THE PERFECT FIT

 I didn’t have the opportunity to try it myself, but I’ll believe the words of my colleague, who recently bought it for his girlfriend for her first motorcycle.
 As a beginner, she got used to the bike very quickly.

-Every true rider knows there is a special bond between him and his two-wheeled mistress.
+Every real rider knows there is a special bond between him and his two-wheeled mistress.
 But as it is with every other thing, what you choose depends on your priorities, which vary from rider to rider.
-Arguably, in my humble opinion, what matters the most is to give yourself enough time and the opportunity to find yourself first.
+Arguably, what matters the most is to give yourself enough time and the opportunity to find yourself first.
 Don’t spend all your money on the first motorcycle.
 Do a research first and try to define what would make a perfect beginner motorcycle for you.
 Then start slow, perhaps with an older model, that will be cheaper for your wallet, if nothing else.

 If you took the right approach, there would still be a lot of options for upgrades opposed to starting from the beginning and buying another bike just to see if this might be the one.
 If you have an opportunity to test it, go for it.
 Don’t be too shy and grab those bars and take it for a ride.